mkfares/StatisticsWithR/README.md

 # Statistics With R

-Introduction to statistics using the R language.
+In this repository you will find labs about various topics in statistics using the R language.

+These tutorials are dedicated to people who want to lean statistics, R language, and data science.